logo

 While this urge may sound similar to the character Lennie's tragic actions in "Of Mice and Men," it's important to note that most people have no intention of causing harm to the animals they love.
 Instead, they may express their affection through gentle hugs or cuddles, respecting the animal's comfort level.

-So, next time you encounter an adorable puppy or kitten that makes you want to hug it tightly, know that you're not alone in experiencing this sensation.
+So, the next time you encounter an adorable puppy or kitten that makes you want to hug it tightly, know that you're not alone in experiencing this sensation.
 It's simply a natural response to overwhelming cuteness, and as long as it's expressed in a caring and respectful manner, there's nothing to worry about.

 Ever felt the overwhelming urge to squeeze or even crush your pet because it's just too cute to handle?
-Don't worry, you're not alone.
+Don't worry; you're not alone.
 Scientists call this phenomenon "cute aggression," and it's a surprisingly common response to overwhelming cuteness.
+It's important to note that this impulse is not driven by a desire to cause harm.
+Instead, it's an involuntary response triggered by the brain being overwhelmed by positive emotions.

 Stavropoulos explains that approximately half of all adults experience these feelings at some point, but the vast majority would never act on them.
 Instead, it's simply a momentary sensation brought on by an intense emotional reaction to something incredibly adorable.